UNTITLED-PROJECT-2020/social-media-app-backend/chat/README.md

 ---

 `fetch_msgs`

-In this command the sender sends a message to the receiver, infering that an earlier message that was sent (by the receiver in this case) has been received and stored locally.
+In this command the receiver sends a message to the backend server, to fetch all the personal messages that may have been received by the user while he was offline.

+After fetching these messsages can be saved locally and the a 'msg_received' comand could be sent automatically to delete all these instances and free up space online

 expected input [ in chatReceiveSocket.send() ] :